mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 12 October
+- Ran updated Bangla/Bengali benchmarks with new model, reached out to the developer
+- Asked Maldivian devs about adding sample sentences

+### 9-11 October
+- Read papers on arxiv, contract work, not tracking / little progress

 ### 8 October
 - read about ar/en gigabert